JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
-   DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
-   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
-   ' // Set scaling
+   ' // Set the scale transform
-   graphics.SetPageUnit(UnitPixel)
-   graphics.SetPageScale(rxRatio)
+   graphics.ScaleTransformForDpi

    ' // Create an Image object.
-   DIM pImage AS CGpImage = "climber.jpg"
+   DIM image AS CGpBitmap = "climber.jpg"
+   image.SetResolutionForDpi

    ' // Create an array of PointF objects that specify the destination of the image.
    DIM destPoints(0 TO 2) AS GpPointF